 - Certain states allow you to fill out your registration form online, whereas others require that you register on paper.
 After you fill out the form on Yale’s TurboVote Tool, you will be automatically walked through state-specific steps to register.

 - When inputting a permanent address, please use the address that you are currently living in (whether it is a residential college, Old Campus building, off-campus apartment, or your own home).
-For Yale students living on campus, please use your PO box or your residential college/Old Campus office mailing address as your mailing address.
+For Yale students living on campus, please use your residential college/Old Campus office mailing address as your mailing address.
 Here is a list of residential college and Old Campus mailing addresses.

-- For state-specific information, please refer to your state’s information document here.
+- For state-specific information, please refer to your state’s information document.

 **Note: There is a slight chance that where you register to vote could affect your eligibility for certain state and private scholarships and grants if you have received those scholarships and grants from organizations or agencies in your home state.
 Your school’s financial aid office should be able to provide additional information.
 In most cases, if you in-state or out-of-state residency does not change, your scholarships should not change either.